Chintya Fabyola: Puteri Indonesia 2015

 Fabyola represented West Kalimantan at the Puteri Indonesia 2015 on February 20, 2015, at Jakarta Convention Center, Jakarta.
 She crowned as Puteri Indonesia Lingkungan (Miss International Indonesia 2015).
 In addition, she awarded as the Best Traditional Costume (Theme: Pontianak Ethnic) and Puteri Indonesia Kalimantan 2015 (Favorite islands' princess).
 She is the second Puteri Indonesia contestant from West Kalimantan who was crowned as the 1st Runner-up after Sisca Amelia in 2003.

 Miss International 2015

-As Puteri Indonesia Lingkungan 2015, Fabyola will competed at the Miss International 2015 in Tokyo, Japan in November.
+As Puteri Indonesia Lingkungan 2015, Fabyola competed at the Miss International 2015 in Tokyo, Japan in November.
 Valerie Hernandez, Miss International 2014 of Puerto Rico will crown her successor at end of the event.